azuzasiyothula/The-Sharks-Rugby-QA-Automation/README.md

 <h3 align="left">📋 Sprint Overview</h3>

 For this sprint, I focused on building a robust testing foundation for the **Hollywoodbets Sharks** website.
-The goal was to move beyond simple scripts and implement a maintainable architecture that is realiable.
+The goal was to move beyond simple scripts and implement a maintainable architecture that is reliable.

 ⭐︎ **Trello Management:** Used for tracking high-level tasks and granular progress via technical checklists.
 ⭐︎ **Architecture:** Implemented the **Page Object Model (POM)** to separate test logic from selectors.